 John Seiter has tested this expectation in two studies of restaurant tipping.
-In those studies, restaurant servers either complimented their customers' food choices or did not and recorded the tips left by both sets of customers.
-Dining parties were randomly assigned to conditions by having the server pull one of two pennies from his or her pocket; if the selected penny had was marked then the server complimented the customers' food order and if the penny selected was unmarked then the server did not compliment the customer.
+In those studies, restaurant servers either complimented their customers' food choices or did not and recorded the tips the customers left.
+Dining parties were randomly assigned to conditions by having the server pull one of two pennies from his/her pocket; if the selected penny had previously been marked then the server complimented the customers' food order and if the penny selected was unmarked then the server did not compliment the customer.
 The delivery of the compliments differed across the two studies.
-In the first study, which included only two-person parties, the server complimented the first person to order by saying "You made a good choice!" and complimented the second person by saying "You did good too!"
-In the second study, after everyone at the table had ordered, the server said either "You made a good choice!," "You both made good choices!," or "You all made good choices!," depending on how many people were at the table.
+In the first study, which included only two person parties, the server complimented the first person to order by saying "You made a good choice!" and complimented the second person by saying "You did good too!".
+In the second study, after everyone at the table had ordered, the server said either "You made a good choice!", "You both made good choices!", or "You all made good choices" depending on how many people were at the table.

 In both studies, customers tipped more when complimented.
-In the first study tips increased from 16.4 to 18.9 percent of the bill, and in the second tips increased from 18.8 to 20.3 percent of the bill.
-In the latter study, however, this effect was moderated by the number of people in the dining party such that compliments increased tips more when the dining party was small, presumably because complimenting all the choices of large groups seemed less genuine.
+In the first study tips increased from 16.4% to 18.9% of the bill and in the second tips increased from 18.8% to 20.3% of the bill.
+In the latter study, however, this effect was moderated by the number of people in the dining party such that compliments increased tips more the smaller the dining party size, presumably because complimenting all the choices of large groups seemed less genuine.